philsturgeon/awesome-earth/README.md

 - [TBD Community](https://www.tbd.community/) - More than 3,000 impact-driven companies and organisations use tbd* to look for new team members, in English and German but many of the jobs are in Germany.

 - [Tech Jobs for Good](https://techjobsforgood.com/) - Find tech jobs at social impact companies, foundations, and innovative nonprofits in the United States.
 They cover all sorts of impact areas, with Environment being one you can select.
 Some jobs are remote, some are in-office.
+- [ClimateTriage](https://climatetriage.com/) - Discover a meaningful way to join open source projects by contributing to Good First Issues focused on climate and sustainability.

 - [Terra.do](https://www.terra.do) - Climate learning and career transition platform, runs several fellowships on climate education (broad and sector-specific), hosts climate job fairs, connects to mentors and experts, etc.